limptwiglet/Gelatin.js/README.md

 Gelatin.js is a framework built ontop of mootools to help you create web apps.

-Gelatin is heavily inspired by similar frameworks such as Backbone.js/SprouteCore/Ember.js
+Gelatin is heavily inspired by other frameworks such as Backbone.js, SprouteCore and Ember.js

 Some of the features in Gelatin: